 The measure is important to recognize how many residents are utilizing community center facilities.
 The facility attendance is a measure that staff can use when making recommendations for improvements to facility programs and operations.
+What is being done:

 The Department currently uses a variety of methods to promote various programs and events at facilities.
 The Department uses attendance data to determine the community response to programs and events as well as to analyze facility needs.
 Responsible Department: Parks & Recreation